ruicoelhopedro/pawn/README.md

 # pawn
 A UCI alpha-beta chess engine, largely inspired by Stockfish.

 As with most UCI chess engines, `pawn` should be used with a compatible graphical user interface (such as [CuteChess](https://github.com/cutechess/cutechess)).
+It plays both standard chess and Chess960.

 The engine uses an efficiently updatable neural network (NNUE) for evaluation.
 Currently, the net is shallow with a single 256-neuron layer and 4 output buckets (selected according to the number of pieces on the board).